 AstraZeneca is a global, science-led biopharmaceutical company that focuses on the discovery, development and commercialisation of prescription medicines, primarily for the treatment of diseases in three therapy areas - Oncology, Cardiovascular & Metabolic Diseases, and Respiratory.
 The Company is also selectively active in the areas of autoimmunity, neuroscience and infection.
 Whilst we operate in over 100 countries and our innovative medicines are used by millions of patients worldwide, we are headquartered in Sweden, United States and the United Kingdom.
-We employ highly skilled permanent and part time workforce, but we also use contractors and labor agents in sourcing highly skilled workforce.
+We employ a highly skilled permanent and part time workforce, but we also use contractors and labour agents in sourcing highly skilled workforce.

 Our science is led by two Research & Development (R&D) Units that are designed to focus on our therapeutic areas (BioPharmaceuticals and Oncology), accelerate the transition from early to late and increase R&D success rates as we work towards 2025.
 We have retired the MedImmune brand at the beginning of 2019 and the development of biologics is part of BioPharmaceuticals SET area.
+AstraZeneca acquired Alexion Pharmaceuticals in 2021.
+Alexion continues its business as a subsidiary of AstraZeneca.

-We group our Commercial functions into Japan, and three Commercial Regions: North America (US and Canada); Europe; and International (Emerging Markets, Australia and New Zealand).
+We group our Commercial functions into Biopharmaceuticals Business Unit, Oncology Business Unit, International and Japan.
 Our Operations function plays a key role in the development, manufacturing, testing and delivery of our medicines to our customers.